kitman20022002/front-end/front-end/react/hooks.md

 }
   ```
   You might be thinking that we’d need a separate effect to perform the cleanup.
 But code for adding and removing a subscription is so tightly related that useEffect is designed to keep it together.
 If your effect returns a function, React will run it when it is time to clean up:

+### useEffect():
+- By default, effects run after every completed render
+- But you can choose to fire them only when certain values have changed